semanticarts/gist/docs/Contributing.md

 - External contributors should not specify assignees, projects, or milestones.
 These are assigned during the internal review process.

-Implementation
+Contributing to gist
 -----

+After cloning the gist repository, run this script `./tools/setup.sh`.

 ### Pre-commit Hook

+The `./tools` directory contains a pre-commit hook that you should copy into `./git/hooks`.
+The setup.sh script mentioned above will do this for you.

+The pre-commit hook does a several things when you do a `git commit`:
+- Prevent commits to the following branchs: develop, main, and master.
-- The `./tools` directory contains a pre-commit hook that you should copy into `./git/hooks`.
-This ensures that the serializer is run before each commit, converting files into a standard Turtle format in order to prevent noise in the diffs.
+- Run the serializer before each commit.
+This converts files into a standard Turtle format in order to prevent noise in the diffs.
 As the comments in the file indicate, you should use the version of `rdf-toolkit.jar` in this directory, rather than another version that you may have on your local drive.
+- Run a `sed` command to remove `skos` stubs that Protege may add to your files.

 ### Working Branch